MicrosoftDocs/power-platform/power-platform/guidance/adoption/secure-default-environment.md

 #### Block outbound forwarding

-Block all outbound emails forwarded to external recipients from Power Automate and Power Apps where the sender isn't from an "Allowed list" of mailboxes
+Block all outbound emails forwarded to external recipients from Power Automate and Power Apps where the sender isn't from an allowed list of mailboxes

 This rule will ensure that users can't create a flow, which will automatically forward inbound emails to an external recipient.